leanderthiele/voxelize/README.md

 become relevant with a large number of threads).

 We found that the CPU+GPU version performs best with 1 GPU and of the order 8-12 CPU-threads.
+Fewer than 6 CPU-threads will probably not be able to feed the GPU enough work, and fewer than 4 will not work at all.
 Although the code supports multiple GPUs in principle, we found that not much performance could be gained by running on more than one GPU.
-A point that may require tuning is the batch size, which you can find in the [include/defines.hpp](include/defines.hpp).
+A point that may require tuning is the batch size, which you can find in [include/defines.hpp](include/defines.hpp).
-In our tests on a GPU with 16GB memory we found 2<sup>17</sup> to be a good choice.
+In our tests on a GPU with 16GB memory we found 2<sup>17</sup> to be a good choice (which is implemented in the above header file by default).
 The user may want to adjust this number proportionally to the memory their GPUs have.
-If the number of CPU-threads as well as the batch size are chosen well, utilization metrics shown by e.g. `nvidia-smi` or `gpustat` will exceed 90% during most of the code's runtime.
+If the number of CPU-threads as well as the batch size are chosen well, utilization metrics shown by e.g. `nvidia-smi` will exceed 90% during most of the code's runtime.

 ## Accuracy <a name="accuracy"/>

 Since the CPU+GPU version uses an interpolator, the results will differ from the analytic calculation which the CPU-only version performs.
-Using the script [src/example.cpp](src/example.cpp), we compared the outputs of the two algorithms.
+Using the script [src/example.cpp](src/example.cpp), we compared the outputs of the code's two flavours.
 A histogram of the relative difference between the two results is shown here:

 ![](data/network/network_accuracy.png)